More Details by Examples

 Time Functions

-These functions work on orders. for example, when you want to define an expression for trailing condition or break even. imagine that you want to breakeven any open position whose profits are greater than 10$.
-All you need to do is write Profit>10. another example is OpenDURATION which shows the time passed from the opening of an order.
-IsBuy and IsSell show you the type of position which could be Buy or Sell.
-Imagine that you’d want to break even all the orders whose profits are greater than 10 points then you should write: ProfitPoints>10.
-Or imagine that you want to start trailing on positions whose position size is greater than 0.3 lots, you may use the expression Lots>0.3.
+These functions work on orders.
+For example, to define a trailing condition or break-even, you might use Profit > 10 to break even any open position with profits greater than $10.
+Another example is OpenDURATION, which shows the time passed since an order was opened.
+IsBuy and IsSell indicate the type of position (Buy or Sell).
+To break even all orders with profits greater than 10 points, use ProfitPoints > 10.
+To start trailing on positions with a size greater than 0.3 lots, use Lots > 0.3.

 Signal Functions